tsherif/space-shooter.c/ARCHITECTURE.md

 #### Windows

-Windows audio ([windows-audio.c](./platform/windows/windows-audio.c)) is implemented using [Xaudio2](https://docs.microsoft.com/en-us/windows/win32/xaudio2/xaudio2-introduction), which structures mixing as an audio graph and handles creating a separate audio thread.
+I implemented Windows audio ([windows-audio.c](./platform/windows/windows-audio.c)) using [Xaudio2](https://docs.microsoft.com/en-us/windows/win32/xaudio2/xaudio2-introduction), which structures mixing as an audio graph and handles creating a separate audio thread.
 The `space-shooter.c` audio graph has 32 source voices connected directly to a single master voice.
 When a sound is played, the first available source voice is found and marked as in-use, and the audio buffer is submitted.
 The voice is then released using its `onBufferEnd` callback.

 Documentation on how to use Xaudio2 in C is scarce (I created a [demo application](https://github.com/tsherif/xaudio2-c-demo) to help with that) but is mostly straightforward using provided macros that map to the C++ methods described in the documentation, e.g. instead of: